onthebusiness/harelang.org/content/platforms.md

 ---

 Hare (will) support a variety of platforms.
-Adding new (Unix-like) platforms and (64-bit) architectures is relatively straightforward.
+Adding new (Unix-like) platforms and architectures is relatively straightforward.

+Hare does not, and will not, support any proprietary operating systems.

 ## Architectures